 1- Gibson Acoustic Guitars

-In addition, its fine solid Sitka Spruce top and mahogany back produce a warm, luxurious, and engaging acoustic tone.
+A solid Sitka Spruce top and mahogany back provide a warm, luxurious sound and excellent resonance.

 2- Martin Acoustic Guitars